ctu2500089-ux/IBM-AI/README.md

 # IBM-AI
-This is the Man repo as food recommendation
+This is the Main food resportise